INTRODUCTION FROM KIERON TRAYNOR, GROUP CEO – BEST DRESSED GROUP LIMITED

 Our Tunisian operation is our own in-house manufacturing base and manufactures a wide range of work-wear (aprons, hats, coats, trousers, overalls, coveralls, jackets, parkas, Hi-Visibility products, seam sealed products and PU products).
 They serve a large number of customers within Tunisia and continental Europe as well as providing a high quality, short lead time offering to other members of the Group.

-We have zero tolerance to slavery and human trafficking of any kind within our business or our supply chain.
+We have a zero tolerance approach to slavery and human trafficking of any kind within our business or our supply chain.

-As a Group, we use a number of suppliers in a number of different regions and countries including Europe, Indonesia, Bangladesh, Dubai, Sri Lanka, Tunisia, India and China.
-The Group buys a large number of products and services across its portfolio and given our international footprint and our wide array of bought in products and services, our supply chains are long and complex.
+As a Group, we source from carefully selected suppliers in Europe and Asia.
+As well as manufacturing, the Group may also buy in a wide range of products and services across its portfolio and given our international footprint and our wide array of bought in products and services, our supply chains are long and complex.

 As a result, the Group applies a proportionate response whereby we concentrate on those products and services of the highest value, importance or risk (whether that risk is identified by product and/or service category or geographical location) (Risk Based Approach) when assessing the potential for modern slavery within our supply chains.

-Each member of the Group employs its own policies and procedures, using the Risk Based Approach as the foundation, which have subtle nuances driven by the unique requirements of that individual member company based on its own activity streams.
+We are working towards harmonisation of procedures across the Group, using the Risk Based Approach as the foundation, which are driven by the unique requirements of the product category based on its own activity streams.
 That said, the goal and approach is broadly consistent across the Group.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 During 2017 we adopted our Group Anti-Slavery and Human Trafficking Policy which reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to strive to ensure slavery and human trafficking is not taking place anywhere in our supply chains.